 Agent: Sarah Williams

 Tom Whipple is the Science Editor at the Times.
-He studied maths at Cambridge, where the main thing he learnt was that he was rather better at student journalism than calculus.
-After twice being named Guardian Student Feature Writer of the Year, he started freelancing features for the Guardian before, eventually getting a staff job at the Times.
+He studied maths at Cambridge and after twice being named Guardian Student Feature Writer of the Year, he started freelancing features for the Guardian before, eventually getting a staff job at the Times.

 In the course of his job Tom has reported from the inside of the world's hottest sauna and the top of Europe's highest mountain.
 He has visited the villagers who refuse to leave Chernobyl, the Alpine hikers who refuse to wear clothes while rambling and the Easter Islanders who are convinced their stone megaliths walk.
 He also spent a week on Everest covering the 60th anniversary of its ascent.
 Tom has been arrested by the Danish police and the Tamil Tigers: the latter were a lot more polite.